Skip to main content

 High Availability

-Yes.
-Active/Passive.
-TeleTracking allows failover clustering within Microsoft Clustering Services, but will not set up and support this environment for our clients.
-This is the responsibility of the client's server administrator (or equivalent role).
+Note: TeleTracking allows failover clustering within Microsoft Clustering Services but does not set up or support this environment.
+This is the responsibility of the client’s server administrator (or equivalent role).

 Network Interface